 Originally from Toronto, Meghan Goodman is an interdisciplinary dance artist and Iyengar yoga and Pilates mat instructor.
-Graduating from Simon Fraser University with a BFA in dance, and minor in mathematics in 2003, Meghan has continued to actively perform, choreograph and teach in Vancouver for the past 18 years.
+Graduating from Simon Fraser University with a BFA in dance, and minor in mathematics in 2003, Meghan has continued to actively perform, choreograph and teach in Vancouver for the past 20 years.
 Meghan has been a company dancer with Aeriosa Dance Society since 2009.
 Meghan loves applying her yoga and pilates practice to aerial dance, and can be seen flying around trees, buildings, and occasionally mountains.
-She is currently teaching conditioning/dance training online through Aeriosa and yoga/pilates while raising her two young sons.
+She is currently teaching Iyengar yoga, Core Connect and Vertical Dance while raising her two young sons.

 For Meghan, yoga and pilates have become the steady path to finding stability and space in the body, the antidote to an physically demanding and busy lifestyle, and a method for moving with intelligence and care.
 Her classes aim to share the many benefits of yoga and pilates.